bluna97/cs232-minesweeper/README.md

 The placeFlagAt method receives two integers that represent a row and column index.
 It checks if the index is legal and if the Location at that index is covered.
 Then it sets that Location's Type to FLAGGED.
 It also notifies its obervers with a String in the format "(row number):(column number):(action)".
 An example would be "4:5:flag".
 Similarly, the removeFlagAt method sets the specified FLAGGED Location's Type to COVERED.

 The uncoverAt method is a recursive method that uncovers the specified Location in the Grid.
 It receives two integers as an argument that represent a Location's index.
 If the specified Location is legal and is currently covered, then its type is set to UNCOVERED.
 It also notifies its observers if the specified Location has a mine.
 If it does not, then the method notifies its observers of the number of mines in the vicinity.
 Like the getNeighbors method, this method iterates through the surrounding Locations.
 During the loop, if the specified Location is legal, is not the given Location, and has no mine, then the uncoverAt method is recursively called for that Location.
 This method performs the opening of the board in Minesweeper.

+The getResult method determines the result of the game and returns a Result enum.
+It iterates through the entire Grid.
+If any Locations that are uncovered contain a mine, then the Result enum is set to LOSE.
+If the number of uncovered Locations equals the number of non-mine Locations, then the Result enum is set to WIN.
+Otherwise, the Result enum is set to NONE.
 ## Ticker
 The Ticker class extends JLabel and implements ActionListener.
 It contains a Timer called timer, an integer called seconds, and a boolean called running.
 This class simply represents a timer that is displayed in the game window.
 It updates its seconds in the JLabel text.
 ## Minesweeper